PostHog/posthog.com/contents/blog/temporal-exports.md

 category: Engineering
 ---

-We aspire to be the single source of truth for our users, but we also believe they should own their data.
-We don't (yet) fulfill every need and, even if we did, users still want to use their data on other platforms.
+PostHog aspires to be the single source of truth for our users, but we also believe they should own their data.
+We don't (yet) fulfill every need, and even if we did, users still want to use their data on other platforms.
 It's non-negotiable.

 That's why we built export apps, which enabled users to own their PostHog data and move it where they liked.
-They supported users for some time, but haven't scaled well as PostHog and our customers have grown.
+These apps supported users for some time, but haven't scaled well as PostHog and our customers have grown.
 Our solution is the [newly upgraded exports system](/docs/cdp/batch-exports), now in public beta.
-Built using Temporal, this post covers why and how we made the change, and our future plans.
+Built using Temporal, this post covers why and how we made the change, and what we are building next.

 ## The trouble with export apps

-Although exports worked well for smaller customers, larger ones often ran into problems.
+Although export apps worked well for smaller customers, larger ones often ran into problems.
 Exports would frequently fail, error out, or duplicate and drop data.
 It was frustrating for customers and created an outsized burden on our pipeline team.

-Our [plugin service structure](/blog/how-we-built-an-app-server) was the source of our problem.
-It worked well for stateless plugins, like GeoIP, but our export apps were **stateful**.
+Our [app service structure](/blog/how-we-built-an-app-server) was the source of our problem.
+It worked well for stateless apps, like GeoIP, but our export apps were **stateful**.
 They relied on external services that could degrade or fail, requiring timeout and retry logic the existing structure didn't support.

-This limitation manifested in three problematic traits:
+This limitation manifested in three problems:

 ### 1. Unreliability

 The export manager had no way of reliably detecting whether an export had failed or was simply taking too long, and it eagerly retried after a timeout.
 This weakness created a cascade of problems.

-First, it generated multiple copies of the same export job with the same state, running at the same time.
+Retries generated multiple copies of the same export job with the same state, running at the same time.
 This created a race condition where, whenever a new copy started, it reset the progress to zero, and other copies resumed from the beginning again.
-This resulted in duplication in the exported user data, high infrastructure load, and database locks and conflicts.
+This resulted in duplication in the exported data, high infrastructure load, and database locks and conflicts.

-Batches also couldn't restart from where they left off, they had to run from the start.
-Our team often manually trigger resets, and exports couldn’t pause or run simultaneously either.
+Batches also couldn't pause, run simultaneously, or restart from where they left off.
+They had to run individually from the start.
+This meant our team often had to manually trigger and manage resets.

 ### 2. Visibility

 We didn’t have a clear picture of what was happening in the export apps, either.
-Our codebase had multiple work queues, such as Celery, Kafka, and Graphile, each running separately in different contexts without full visibility into those contexts.
+Our codebase had multiple work queues, such as Celery, Kafka, and Graphile, each running in separate contexts without full visibility.

 We didn’t have logs or reports for export apps.
-For example, we didn’t know how much data was exported or when duplicate runs were happening.
-When issues happened, we relied on users to tell us.
+For example, we didn’t know the amount of exported data or when duplicate runs were happening.
+When issues arose, we relied on users to tell us.
 This led to a lot of firefighting and often manual restarts of exports.

 ### 3. Expense

-Export apps were also expensive.
-Not because we were charging a lot for exports – we weren’t charging anything – but because they were expensive on the destination side.
+Export apps were also expensive for both us and users.

+Users had costs not because PostHog charges a lot for exports – we weren’t charging anything – but because they were expensive on the destination side.
+If your export failed 75% through and needed to reset, you ended up paying ingestion fees of 175% on the destination side.

-If your export failed 75% through and needed to reset, you ended up paying ingestion fees of 175%.
-We were also paying for more processing because exports were failing repeatedly.
+PostHog also paid for more processing because exports were failing repeatedly.

-Finally, export apps were an expensive drain on the pipeline team's time.
+More importantly to us, export apps were an expensive drain on the pipeline team's time.
 Our team was spending too much time firefighting and "babysitting" exports.
 They had to reactively deal with reliability problems, rather than proactively working on performance.

 It was obvious we'd outgrown the export apps and needed a reliable, transparent, and cost-effective system if we wanted to scale further.

 ## Temporal to the rescue

 Early in 2023, one of our engineers, [James Greenhill](/community/profiles/90), opened an [RFC recommending using Temporal at PostHog](https://github.com/PostHog/meta/pull/99).
 Temporal is a workflow engine abstracting away the details of failure modes, retry logic, and timeouts.
 This enables developers to build and deploy rock-solid business logic.
-It's used by companies like Uber, Coinbase, Doordash, and Hashicorp, who have large data flows.
+It's used by companies like Uber, Coinbase, Doordash, and Hashicorp, which have large data flows.

 In Q2, we set a goal of "rock solid-batch processing" and [chose Temporal](https://github.com/PostHog/meta/pull/99) to build it because it helped solve issues like: